Back to blog

 How Beetrics helps you act before they leave

 Counter-offers work less than people think.
-According to Hays, they retain 50% at year one but only 20% at year two.
-What does move the needle is intervening before the decision is made, and for that you need to see signals that annual surveys do not capture.
+According to Hays, they retain 50% of people at year one but only 20% at year two.
+What actually changes the outcome is intervening before the decision is made, and that means catching signals an annual survey never picks up.

 That is the space Beetrics covers through organizational network analysis (ONA): detecting who each person is consulting less than before, which connections have cooled and where the external network that precedes an exit is being built.
 In the pre-resignation signals your team is ignoring we develop the seven patterns we keep seeing in cases of key figures who end up resigning.